-Students are responsible for the care of the loaned Chromebook they have been issued by the school.
+Students are responsible for the care of the loaned device they have been issued by the school.
 The use of school technology is a privilege and should be treated as such.
 All students are expected to follow the Acceptable and Unacceptable Use policies identified below.
-Loss or damage to a Chromebook, as a result of failing to abide by all the policies listed below, will result in the student, and his or her family, being financially responsible for the full repair or replacement cost of the Chromebook.
-This includes loss or damage to a Chromebook that has occurred while left unattended, unlocked, or while someone else is using your Chromebook.
-Students are not to allow other students to use or borrow their Chromebook at any time.
+Loss or damage to a device or its accompanied accessories, as a result of failing to abide by all the policies listed below, will result in the student, and his or her family, being financially responsible for the full repair or replacement cost of the device.
+This includes loss or damage to a device that has occurred while left unattended, unlocked, or while someone else is using your device.
+Students are not to allow other students to use or borrow their school issued device at any time.